 While culture may have originated with founders of an organization, it’s now the leaders of the company who carry on the culture.
 Leaders model the behavior and expectations that are important to an organization.
 They communicate and demonstrate the messages that reflect (and influence) workplace culture.

+Here’s something to think about as you consider how to build company culture.
 Culture is built through the actions, not words, of an organization.
 It’s shaped by who you hire, promote, and keep.
 It’s instilled in your people from their first interaction with your organization and extends past the onboarding process.
 Culture works hand-in-hand with your employee experience.
-Every conversation, email sent, poster seen, and interaction employees have with your organization reflects and reinforces your company culture.
+Every conversation, email sent, poster seen, and interaction employees have with your organization reflects, and reinforces, your company culture.

 What defines your company’s culture?
 It’s not just what you write on your website, posters, or strategy map.
 It’s how you treat employees.
 How you take care of customers.
 How you interact with vendors and partners.
+Whether you encourage transparent communication.
 It’s the things you do, not say, and it goes beyond your recruitment and marketing materials.

-You’ll need to start by envisioning the culture you want to create and then work toward making sure every aspect of your employee experience reflects that culture.
+How do you set out to create a culture?
+You’ll need to start by envisioning the beliefs and feelings you want to create and then work toward making sure every aspect of your employee experience reflects that culture.
+Consider both on-site and remote workers as you plan how to build company culture.
 What your people see, feel, and do will then be communicated out to your customers and the community.

 See how employee experience is more than just engagement.